robawi/json_decode-with-helpful-error-messages/README.md

 Performance:
 json_decode_sane() calls native json_decode() first, and only falls back to findJsonErrors() if parsing fails.
 This ensures negligible overhead on valid JSON and detailed feedback only when needed.

+## License

+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](./LICENSE) file for details.

+## Author

+Developed by Robert Bankwitz.